 Sydney expands learning by helping high school students explore the outdoors through Intrepid Academy at Hale—she loves inspiring young people to engage in their communities and connect with the natural world.
 With more than 20 years of experience working with youth, she previously served as a therapeutic mentor at the Italian Home for Children.
 Sydney enjoys hiking, biking, and running—in fact, there’s a good chance you’ll find her training for an upcoming marathon.
 She’s also certified in CPR and First Aid by the American Red Cross.
 Sydney earned a B.S. in Psychology from Boston University.

-A former teacher, administrator, and principal at several Boston Public Schools, Sunny is a seasoned K–12 educator who oversees programs including Hale Outdoor Learning Adventures and Intrepid Academy at Hale, the Perrone-Sizer Center for Creative Leadership at Hale, and dozens of school and professional partnerships that reimagine learning.
-He also serves as the board president of the Progressive Education Network.
+A former teacher, administrator, and principal at several Boston Public Schools, Sunny is a seasoned K–12 educator who leads professional learning programs at Hale including the Perrone-Sizer Institute for Creative Leadership and multiple school partnerships that reimagine learning.
+He also serves on the board of the Progressive Education Network.
 Previously, he advanced student-centered learning at Charlestown High School, Boston Arts Academy, Rainier Scholars, and the Media Communications Technology High School.
 Outside of work, he spends time at home with his wife and two sons in Jamaica Plain, coaches youth baseball, and roots for his beloved New York Yankees.
 Sunny earned a B.A. in Chemistry from the University of Pennsylvania, an M.Ed. in Teaching and Curriculum from Harvard University, and a C.A.G.S. in Educational Leadership from the University of Massachusetts Boston.

 Erica creates empowering semester-school experiences for high school students from Boston Public Schools.
 Working alongside Intrepid Academy at Hale’s staff, she builds school partnerships, collaborates with BPS teachers, and leads Hale’s Outdoor Guides to create culturally sustainable curricula and pedagogies grounded in outdoor learning.
 Erica previously worked as a practitioner of diversity, equity, and inclusion at independent schools including Shady Hill and Noble and Greenough; before that, she directed the University of Massachusetts Boston’s Upward Bound program.
 She independently consults on these topics with several organizations.
-In her free time, you’ll find Erica grilling or hiking with her son, partner, and two German Shepherds.
+In her free time, you’ll find Erica hiking with her two German Shepherds and going on outings with Outdoor Afro Boston.
 Erica earned a B.S in Chemistry Education and an M.A. in Curriculum and Instruction, both from the University of Connecticut.

-If you call or visit Hale, there’s a very good chance you’ll be helped by Wendy.
-She taps into her background in computer programming, sales administration, and registration to answer general questions, responds to rental inquiries, support program enrollment, provides membership services, and keep the office running smoothly!
-Wendy and her husband live in Westwood and have two teenage daughters and a Shih Tzu named Gracie.
-In her spare time, she enjoys swimming, reading, solving jigsaw puzzles, and volunteering at Shultz Dog Shelter in Dedham.
+If you wish to enroll in Hale’s programs (specifically Summer Camps, Vacation Days, and the Family & Community Program) or would like to rent a facility, there’s a good chance you’ll be helped by Wendy.
+She taps into her background in sales administration, customer service and registration to field general inquiries and assist with registration.
+Wendy and her husband live in Westwood, have two daughters in college, and a shih-tzu named Gracie.
+In her spare time, she enjoys swimming, reading, solving jigsaw puzzles, and volunteering at Shultz Guest House (a dog shelter) in Dedham.
 Wendy earned a B.A. in Anthropology from Bryn Mawr College.

 Jackie oversees the design and implementation of Hale’s summer camps and year-round recreational opportunities for youth.
 She also manages relationships with the Official Partner Camps of Hale and program delivery for Hale Outdoor Learning Adventures.
 Previously, she worked in recreation therapy for children and young adults with disabilities and served as the executive director of a nonprofit that provided equine therapy programs.
 In her spare time, Jackie is an avid runner who loves the outdoors—from marathons to New Hampshire’s 4,000-footers, she’s always finding ways to stay active and get outside (especially with her dog, Duke).
 She’s certified in CPR and First Aid by the American Red Cross and in Youth Mental Health First Aid; she’s also an accreditation visitor with the American Camp Association and volunteers with Special Olympics Massachusetts.
 Jackie earned dual B.S. degrees—one in Sport Management; another in Recreation Management— from Springfield College.

-Lisa administers the Perrone-Sizer Institute and supports the management of other school and professional programs that inspire, educate, and attract educational leaders.
-She has dedicated her career to working with nonprofit organizations that serve adults and children in creative learning environments, including the Center for Artistry and Scholarship, Open Circle Social Competency Program, Courage & Renewal Northeast at Wellesley College, and the Boston Children’s Museum.
+Lisa provides administrative leadership for the Perrone-Sizer Institute for Creative Leadership and professional programs that inspire and prepare educational leaders.
+She has dedicated her career to working with nonprofit organizations that serve adults and children in creative learning environments including the Center for Artistry and Scholarship, Open Circle Social Competency Program, the Center for Courage & Renewal, and Boston Children’s Museum.
 A painter and sculptor, she enjoys working on and with paper.
 She grew up in northern Vermont, has lived in Boston most of her adult life, and now resides in Roslindale with her wife.
 They regularly walk, hike, climb, snowshoe, ski, and otherwise enjoy New England’s diverse landscapes.
 Lisa earned a B.A. in Government from Smith College and an M.Ed. from the Harvard Graduate School of Education.

-Jackie supports Hale’s marketing and fundraising efforts.
-She manages a growing membership program, coordinates social media, and supports content development, editing, event planning, and more.
-Jackie joined Hale from the world of banking, where she worked for many years on marketing, communications, and education.
+Jackie supports Hale’s marketing efforts.
+She coordinates social media and develops content, edits materials, plans events, and more.
+Jackie joined Hale from the world of banking, where she worked for many years in marketing, communications, and education.
 In her spare time, you’ll find Jackie in nature with her family—she loves to travel, write, and sample new cuisine.
 Jackie earned a B.A. in Writing and Literature from Emmanuel College and an M.A. in English from Simmons College.
 She’s also licensed to teach English Language Learners in Massachusetts.

 Board of Directors and Corporate Board